Skip to main content

 Cold plunges do not directly cause meaningful weight loss for most people.
 The brown fat activation burns a small amount of glucose, and the dopamine effect can help with cravings.
 The bigger benefits are metabolic flexibility, mood, and recovery, not pounds on the scale.

-A cold shower triggers most of the same nervous-system and dopamine effects as a plunge, especially in winter when the water is naturally cold.
+A cold shower triggers most of the same nervous-system and dopamine effects as a plunge, particularly in winter when the water is naturally cold.
 Plunges may activate brown fat more strongly because of fuller body coverage.
 For 80% of the benefit at 5% of the cost, a cold shower wins.

 Most patients do best with cold exposure in the morning.
 The dopamine and norepinephrine bump aligns with your natural cortisol rhythm and supports alertness.
 Evening cold plunges can disrupt sleep for some, so avoid them within 2 to 3 hours of bedtime.